Also known as:

 Wild Diet:

+Little known.
 Diet includes ripening berries and maize Zea mays.
-The naturalized population in California takes fruits of Platanus species and Myoporus laetum, and flowers of Eucalyptus.
+The naturalised population in California takes the fruits of Platanus species and Myoporus laetum, and the flowers of Eucalyptus.

 Ecology and Behaviour: